namshi/coding-challenges/lead-mobile-engineer.md

 * search product by either name or brand name
 * universal app resizing the view accordingly to iPhone, iPad and iPad mini using `autoLayout`

+## Clarifications

+The API is not available online, you don't even have to mock it, simply pretend it exists.

+We don't  need a working application but we'd rather like to asses your coding standards, style and software design skills.

+There is no time limitation for this challenge.